ton-community/ton-docs/docs/develop/data-formats/transaction-layout.md

 ## description:^TransactionDescr

-The last field is a detailed description of a transaction.
+The last field is a detailed description of a transaction execution process.
 It has 7 possible variations, depending on a transaction type.

 ### Ordinary